-Transportation of identified and non-identified pupils is a cooperative effort between the schools, Tri-Board Transportation and Educational Services.
-The Limestone District School Board focuses on integration.
+Transportation of students with special needs is a cooperative effort between the schools, Tri-Board Transportation and Educational Services.
+The Limestone District School Board focuses on inclusion.
 As such, this requires that pupils with varying exceptionalities be transported to and from the school in their attendance area.
 Some students, however, attend community school sites outside of their attendance area, in order to access specialized teaching staff or specialized placements serving exceptional students across the district.

 Transportation is provided for pupils covering the full range of exceptionalities to regular class placements and special class placements provided by the Board throughout the District.
-As well, specific Section 23 programs which provide day treatment (Maltby, Hotel Dieu Hospital) also have transportation provided under the Tri-board transportation authority.
+As well, specific Care, Treatment, Custody and Corrections programs which provide day treatment also have transportation provided under the Tri-board transportation authority.
 Students attending residential placements at Provincial Schools (primarily Sir James Whitney, Sagonaska) are provided with weekly transportation.